Oakmead Herbarium: Under-documented reports and erroneous inclusions

-These historical records do not meet the minimum criterion for inclusion on the Jasper Ridge plant list for unvouchered plants, namely, reported by more than one observer with detailed location information.
-For some species and genera (e.g., Arctostaphylos, Carex, Cryptantha, Lemna, Plectritis, Salix) we also required mention of key morphological characters.
-Some of the plants reported, in any case, are garden escapes and waifs not expected to naturalize.
+These mostly unvouchered plants reported for the Preserve are not currently included on the Jasper Ridge plant list.
+Some are garden escapes and waifs not expected to naturalize.
 All Springer 1935 and Moeur 1947 reports lack vouchers.
 Furthermore, Moeur appears largely derivative of Springer's flora.
 Dengler 1975 and his other lists comprising 600+ reports are supported by 94 sheets for 85 taxa; some taxa are mentioned in his notebooks and elsewhere.
-Most of the plants below were only reported on Dengler's 1975 plant list.
+A few plants with vouchers could not be confirmed by staff; in some cases expert determination has been requested, often in vain.

 - Apiastrum angustifolium — Dengler 1975; not reported by any other worker, no voucher.
 A single 1903 county record in CCH by Elmer "Crystal Springs Lake".
 See note